jackmcdade/statamic-alfred-extensions/README.md

 Type keyword `stat` and enter the title of your entry.
 The markdown file will be created using today's date and a slugged version of the title.
 ```
-stat New Entry
+entry New Blog Post
 ```
-Will create: `yyyy-mm-dd-new-entry.md` with the YAML front-matter pre-loaded.
+Will create: `yyyy-mm-dd-new-blog-post.md` with the YAML front-matter pre-loaded.

 ```
 ---
-title: New Entry
+title: New Blog Post
 ---
 ```